Huxinmeng-ops/Point-DPA/README.md

 through a synergistic dual-objective mechanism: Cross-view Global Alignment to enforce instance-level invariance, and Local Patch Alignment to ensure robust structural reasoning.
 Extensive experiments demonstrate that Point-DPA achieves a competitive classification accuracy of 93.52% on ModelNet40 and establishes a new state-of-the art of 87.03% on the real-world ScanObjectNN dataset.
-This significant improvement confirms that our method learns robust semantic representations resilient to noise, effectively overcoming the limitations of previous reconstruction-based paradigms.
+This significant improvement confirms that our method learns robust semantic representations resilient to noise, effectively overcoming the limitations of previous reconstruction-based paradigms.
 The source code and pre-trained models will be made publicly available upon publication.]

 <div  align="center">